ChrisKlug/web-dev-workshop/labs/lab14/lab14.md

 Save it to a root of your development project, naming it __ssl-cert.pfx__

+__Note:__ By "root", it means that it should be in the same directory as the solution file.

 Close the __certmgr__ window.

 __Important:__ This certificate is trusted by your machine, so make sure it doesn't leave your machine.
 After the workshop, it is recommended to delete the file completely.